abhishekayu/ImageEditor/README.md

   - **Contrast**
   - **Filter theme**

-### 6. **AI Image Search & Editing **
+### 6. **AI Image Search & Editing**

+Note: AI Image Search & Editing is only a simulation feature.

-- You can generate images using AI, and then perform all the image editing tools (resize, crop, rotate, mask, filter) on the AI-generated image.
+- You can generate images using AI or enhance image using AI, and then perform all the image editing tools (resize, crop, rotate, mask, filter) on the AI-generated image.
 - The integration allows users to seamlessly apply transformations to AI-created visuals.

+## 7. **Undo-Redo**

+- You can undo and redo the every image state using ctrl + z and ctrl + y or command + z and command + y.

 ## Installation